Dr. Oz says that Roe v. Wade is 'not constitutional' and gives his thoughts on abortions - NewsBreak

 With the draft opinion from the United States Supreme Court leaking, politicians and candidates preparing for the 2022 election have been quick to share their thoughts on the potential overturning of Roe v.
 Wade.

 The leak of the opinion came from Politico and has been authenticated by SCOTUS.
-Now, politicians are being asked their thoughts on the potential decision, being that the power of making abortions illegal would now be in their hands.
+If it came to pass, the power of making abortions illegal would be in the hands of state-level politicians.

-Dr. Mehmet Oz, who is running for the United States Senate seat in Pennsylvania, was one of those politicians, and he joined 1210 WPHT's Rich Zeoli to discuss his thoughts.
+Dr. Mehmet Oz, who is running for the United States Senate seat in Pennsylvania, is hoping to be one of those politicians, and he joined 1210 WPHT's Rich Zeoli to discuss his thoughts.

 Oz has been campaigning on the pro-life platform while running for office in Pennsylvania, and his opponents have shared an interview he did on the radio show "The Breakfast Club" that they are saying doesn't back that up.